mohanmca/sample_client/Readme.md

 1. How long did it take you to solve the above exercise?
 Please be honest, we evaluate your answer to this question based on your experience.

-I spent 4 hours due to spring magic, but I chose to use Spring since it would be useful to me in another task at office.
+I spent 4 hours due to spring magic, but I chose to use Spring since it would be useful to me in another task at the office.
 I couldn't use the UserClient itself Main as well a class under test

 2. Please describe, in your own words, the main difference between a monolithic system and a microservice architecture.

-MicroService architecture is collection of services, work together as one-service and highly resilient and fault tolerant.
-The cost of building and maintaining is higher compared to monolithic systems, Hence requires lots are consideration before choosing MicroService architecture.
+MicroService architecture is a collection of services, working together as one-service and highly resilient and fault tolerant.
+The cost of building and maintaining is higher compared to monolithic systems, Hence requires lots of consideration before choosing MicroService architecture.
 Generally they follow 12 factors defined at https://12factor.net/.
 Generally they are not suitable for smaller startups.
-It gives bit of freedom for team (2-pizza team), As long as they keep their services backward compatible and ensure the availability they can build application on any platform.
+It gives a bit of freedom for the team (2-pizza team), As long as they keep their services backward compatible and ensure the availability they can build applications on any platform.
 Mostly they are communicated using HTTP/HTTPS and read using REST-ful and GraphQL based

 ## Modern UI Frameworks?